isabelc/Max-Quantity-For-WC-Shops/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.1 =
+Fix - Did not calculate quantity properly if you UPDATE Quantity on Cart page.

 = 1.1.9 =
 Fix: added _update_cart_validation to avoid manual override on cart update at checkout.